scipy-conference/scipy_proceedings/papers/hameer_abbasi/27_abbasi.rst

 * Introducing multidimensional CSR/CSC.

-You can see the current performance of the code in table :ref:`tab:bench`.
+You can see the current performance of the code in Table :ref:`tab:bench`.

 Currently, the implementation raises a :code:`ValueError` if :code:`ndarray` s are mixed with sparse arrays, or if the operation produces a dense array, such as operations like :code:`y = x + 5` where